Introduction

 What should I do if I notice a leak in my roof?

-Yes, if you notice a leak, it’s crucial to address it immediately by locating the source and temporarily covering it with a tarp until a professional can assess and repair the damage.
+Noticing a leak means it’s important to act quickly.
+Locate the source of the leak and cover it with a tarp until a professional can come to assess and fix the damage.

 How often should I have my roof inspected?